 The attention of UK resident or ordinarily resident Shareholders is drawn to the provisions of section 13 of the Taxation of Chargeable Gains Act 1992 under which, in certain circumstances, a portion of capital gains made by the Company can be attributed to a Shareholder who holds, alone or together with associated persons, more than 25 per cent. of the Shares.
 This applies if the Company is a close company for the purposes of UK taxation.
+A company is "close" if, broadly, it is either controlled by five or fewer participators or by participators who are also directors, or five or fewer directors (or directors or are participators) possess or are entitled to acquire rights to a greater part of the company's assets in a distribution or winding up.
+A participator for these purposes is broadly any person having a share or interest in the capital or income of the Company.
 It is not anticipated that the Company would be regarded as a close company if it were resident in the UK although this cannot be guaranteed.

 The attention of individuals resident in the UK for taxation purposes is drawn to the provisions of sections 714 to 751 of the Income Tax Act 2007.
 These sections contain anti-avoidance legislation dealing with the transfer of assets to overseas persons in circumstances which may render such individuals liable to taxation in respect of undistributed profits of the Company.
+This legislation will, however, not apply if such a Shareholder can satisfy HM Revenue & Customs either: